|

-Atlantic Challenge Team Training
+Atlantic Challenge Team Training and Contest

 We will practice each of the 11 Contest events, and teach skills relevant to each race event, and to the weather presented each day.
 The Contest events include: